queenkjuul/jingo-retro/README.md

 #### pages.title.fromFilename (boolean: true)

 If this is true, the title of each page will be derived from the document's filename.
 This is how Gollum works and from Jingo 1.0 this is now the default.
-An important consequence of this behavior is that now Jingo is able _to rename_ documents (according to the new name it will be eventually given to), while previously it was impossible.
+An important consequence of this behavior is that now jinji is able _to rename_ documents (according to the new name it will be eventually given to), while previously it was impossible.

 #### pages.title.fromContent (boolean: false)